Gumieńce: History

-In 1820, following a legal dispute ending with the abolition of serfdom in a nearby village of Krzekowo (then Kreckow), the city of Szczecin was ordered to give them 1,726 morgen (440.7 ha) of land.
+In 1820, following a legal dispute ending with the abolition of serfdom in a nearby village of Krzekowo (then Kreckow), the city of Szczecin was ordered to grant them 1,726 morgen (440.7 ha) of land.
 As compensation, the city received 11,129 morgen (2841.5 ha) of land, of which 749 morgen (191.2 ha) were located in Gumieńce.
 The area was then used to form a hereditary leasehold estate around the hamlet of Ostoja.
-In 1825, a manor house was also built there, which was later expanded in the 1860s.
+In 1825, a manor house was also built there, later being expanded in the 1860s.
 Another manor house was also built after 1810, at the current 1 Husarów Street.
-By the 19th century, the village of Słowieńsko (also known as Wendzin; Wendorf), was also present in the area, at the corner of the current Ku Słońcu and Dworska Streets.
-In 1862, Gumieńce, Ostoja, and Słowieńsko had a combined population of 770 people, including 48 households and 64 farm buildings.
-There also operated a small school, adjacent to the church, and four brick works, sourcing local clay and marl, with the largest of them producing two hundred thousand bricks annually.
+By the 19th century, the village of Słowieńsko (also known as Wendzin; Wendorf), was also present in the area, at the corner of the current Ku Słońcu and Europejska Streets.
+In 1862, Gumieńce, Ostoja, and Słowieńsko had a combined population of 770 people, and included 48 households and 64 farm buildings.
+They also included a small school, adjacent to the church, and four brick works, sourcing local clay and marl, with the largest of them producing two hundred thousand bricks annually.
 In the second half of the 19th century, a portion of the farmlands of Gumieńce were transferred to the estates of Ostoja and Słowieńsko, reducing the size of the village.
-By 1865, there operated one large farm and several smaller ones.
-The area began rapidly developing at the turn of the 20th century, with the development of the housing estates of Gumieńce, Słowieńsko, and Świerczewo, reaching a population of 4496 people.
-In 1884, at the current Cukrowa Street was opened one of the largest sugar refineries in the Province of Pomerania.
-In 1893, the Szczecin Gumieńce railway station, originally known as Scheune, was opened at the corner of the current Cukrowa and Husarów Streets, as part of the Berlin–Szczecin railway.
-In 1899, next to it was also opened the Gumieńce Wąskotorowe (Scheune Ldb.) station of the narrow-gauge railway line between Pomorzany and Casekow, which operated until 1946, with most of the rail tracks being removed afterwards.
+By 1865, one large farm and several smaller ones operated in Gumieńce.
+The area began rapidly developing at the turn of the 20th century, with the development of the housing estates of Gumieńce, Słowieńsko, and Świerczewo, reaching a population of 4,496 people.
+In 1884, the largest sugar refineries in the Province of Pomerania was opened in Gumieńce at the current Cukrowa Street..
+In 1893, the Szczecin Gumieńce railway station, originally known as Scheune, was opened at the corner of the current Cukrowa and Husarów Streets, as part of the Berlin–Szczecin railway line.
+In 1899, the Gumieńce Wąskotorowe station (Scheune Ldb.) was opened next to it as part of the narrow-gauge railway line between Pomorzany and Casekow, which operated until 1946, with most of the rail tracks being removed afterwards.

 The main gate of the Central Cemetery, built in 1903.